Winning117/Shadow-Man-Remastered-Console-Commands/README.md

 givecadeaux <amount between -666 and 666> - gives the player the specified amount of cadeaux

-giveammo9mm <amount between -100 and 100> - guves the player the specified amount of 9mm ammo
+giveammo9mm <amount between -100 and 100> - gives the player the specified amount of 9mm ammo

-giveammoshotgun <amount between -12 and 12> - guves the player the specified amount of shotgun ammo
+giveammoshotgun <amount between -12 and 12> - gives the player the specified amount of shotgun ammo

-giveammoviolator <amount between -250 and 250> - guves the player the specified amount of violator ammo
+giveammoviolator <amount between -250 and 250> - gives the player the specified amount of violator ammo

 spawnobj